-Through this blog I hope to share my enthusiasm and passion for anything to do with letters, alphabets, typography, calligraphy, graffiti even.
-Let’s have some fun!
+Through this blog I share my enthusiasm and passion for anything to do with letters, alphabets, typography, calligraphy, graffiti and so on.

-Although I studied archaeology and anthropology at university (and have had a career as a journalist) I was fascinated by lettering and typography from the age of 11.
-I started printing with a table top Adana press before moving to larger machinery, including a Monotype keyboard and caster and Western proofing press, producing limited edition books.
+I live in Australia, though a Londoner by birth and upbringing, studied archaeology and anthropology at Cambridge, had careers as a journalist and social worker and been obsessed by lettering and typography since 11.
+I started printing with a table top Adana before moving to larger machinery, including a Monotype keyboard and caster and Western proofing press, publishing limited edition books.

 I turned to letter carving and design in the early 1990s, and also began to experiment with sculptural pieces that include a textual element.

-I was elected a Member of the International Society of Typographic Designers (MISTD) in 2004.
+I was elected a Member of the International Society of Typographic Designers (MISTD) in 2004 but lapsed in 2014.

 Don’t forget to view my sculptural work too.